 When used, it gives a feeling of euphoria and a rushing sensation for several hours.

 It is considered to induce a very powerful legal "high".

 Other applications are against rheumatism, arthritis, stomach aches due to gasses, malaria, bladder problems, bacterial infections from wounds and dyspepsia.

-Amerindians in Suriname and Brazil use an infusion (medicinal tea) of the bark against hemorrhoids.
+Amerindians in Suriname, Guyana and Brazil use an infusion (medicinal tea) of the bark against hemorrhoids.

 The Amazon Indians Waiãpi, treat malaria with an inhalation of vapor obtained from leaves.

 Both Virola surinamensis and sebifera are also used in homeopathy.

 For more information on Virola, go to the "VIROLA plant" page.